What is Descovy?

 You should not take Descovy if you are allergic to emtricitabine or tenofovir.
 Do not take if you also use other medicines that contain emtricitabine, tenofovir, lamivudine, or adefovir (such as Atripla, Combivir, Complera, Dutrebis, Emtriva, Epivir, Epzicom, Genvoya, Hepsera, Odefsey, Stribild, Triumeq, Trizivir, or Viread).

-To make sure Descovy is safe for you, tell your doctor if you have:
+To make sure Descovy is safe for you, tell your doctor if you have ever had:

 osteopenia (low bone mineral density); or